watzal/Nicoli-Extension/README.md

   "manifest_version": 3,
   "trial_tokens": ["GENERATED_TOKEN"],
   ```
-- Save changes and start using the **Nicoli** extension in your browser.
+- Save changes, reload extension and start using the **Nicoli** extension in your browser.